 Saint Luke’s is a leader in kidney transplantation—performing the first successful kidney transplant in the Kansas City area in 1969 and the first living kidney donation surgery via laparoscopy in the region.
 The Saint Luke's Kidney Transplant team has performed nearly 2,500 kidney transplants.

-- Median wait time of 6 months, the shortest in the region
+- Some of the shortest wait times in the region

-- The most experienced living donor program in the region
+- One of the most experienced living donor programs in the region

 - Medicare-approved transplant facility